 COVID-19 thrombosis is caused by elevated blood viscosity due to hyperfibrinogenemia.
 Fibrinogen concentrations can be extraordinarily high in severe COVID-19, reaching 10-14 g/L. Fibrinogen and other acute-phase reactants increase whole blood viscosity and foster erythrocyte aggregation.

-KardiaMetrix LLC is a recent startup, September 2020, based in Atlanta, GA, London, UK & Nashville, TN, by medical practitioners and biomedical engineers following the discovery of assessing a person’s heart stroke volume, performance of their heart valves, the presence of any aortic aneurysm, their blood viscosity, hypertensive/hypotensive state and blood pressure measurement without a cuff, all from patent pending non-invasive measurements of their arterial and venous waveforms.
+KardiaMetrix LLC is a recent startup, September 2020, based in Atlanta, GA, London, UK & Nashville, TN, by medical practitioners and biomedical engineers following the discovery of assessing a person’s heart stroke volume, performance of their heart valves, the presence of any aortic aneurysm, their whole blood viscosity, hypertensive/hypotensive state and blood pressure measurement without a cuff, all from patent pending non-invasive measurements of their arterial and venous waveforms.
 If you are interested in the non-invasive assessment of blood volume status and Pulmonary Capillary Wedge Pressure (PCWP) visit our affiliated company at www.VoluMetrix.com.

 The study of forty (40) heart valve patients monitored non-invasively before and after surgery by our carotid artery patch device is planned to begin in late January 2021.
 The carotid patch device is currently being enhanced for limited manufacture prior to the study.
 The carotid patch device can monitor heart stroke ejected volume and energy over each cardiac cycle.
 Regurgitation volumes and energies for the aortic and mitral valves plus their associated impacts on left ventricle ejected volume and energy are also quantified over each cardiac cycle.